 With multiple No. 1 hits and three diamond-selling albums, Shania Twain is one of the most successful artists in music history.
 But her influence stretches far beyond chart success and album sales.
 Twain bridged country and pop, bringing country music to a whole new audience.
-Beyond that, her lyrics spoke to a generation of women raised on the boldness of Dolly and Loretta who embraced Twain’s independence and assertiveness.
+Beyond that, her lyrics spoke to a generation of women raised on the boldness of Dolly Parton and Loretta Lynn, who embraced Twain's independence and assertiveness.
 The women in Shania Twain songs were brazen, empowered and altogether real.

 15. "Honey, I'm Home"

 Twain certainly wasn't the first female artist to pen a working woman anthem, but with "Honey I'm Home," she did create the most in-your-face one.
 Seventeen years after Dolly called out workplace inequality in "9 to 5," Twain lamented the job that "sure don't stimulate my brain."
 But Twain doesn't just ask for respect, she demands it.
 Along with a home-cooked meal and a cold beer when she gets home.
 The track from Twain's crossover smash Come On Over went to No. 1 on the country charts in 1998, which included more hits like "Love Gets Me Every Time."

 14. "You've Got a Way"